 Roche Freedman, particularly, appears to operate without any moral compass.
 The screenshot above is from the newsfeed of an Android phone.
 In a move that looks designed to cause damage to the Internet Computer's ecosystem, and pile pressure on those they are attacking, they first posted a paid article on the Cointelegraph website, titled Dfinity insiders alleged to have illegally sold ICP and harmed retail investors.

 Roche Freedman then appears to have exploited a legal loophole: they temporarily edited the title of the article to remove the words "alleged to have", before having it indexed by Google.
-This caused the entirely unproven statement that "Dfinity insiders illegally sold ICP and harmed retail investors" to be broadcast to millions of people interested in blockchain via their newsfeeds, giving them the totally false and damaging impression that a legal judgement had been reached in their favor.
+This caused the entirely unproven statement that "Dfinity insiders illegally sold ICP and harmed retail investors" to be broadcast to millions of people interested in blockchain via the newsfeeds on their phones, supplying the totally false and damaging disinformation that a legal judgement had been reached in their favor.
 Roche Freedman then reverted their paid article's title text so they could not be sued for defamation.
-Their actions likely misled millions of people.

 Whistleblower Appeal: Do you know the real story behind these lawyers?
 Please become a whistleblower for Crypto Leaks and support the honest crypto community.